pulp-platform/pulp-sdk/README.md

 Take the *master* branch of the SDK if you want a stable branch with the latest features.
 The branch *integration* can be taken to get more recent features but may not be fully stable.

-Note that by default the SDK will fetch other modules using HTTPS.
-In case you prefer to use SSH, you can define this environment variable:
+Note that by default the SDK will fetch other modules using SSH.
+In case you prefer to use HTTPS, you can define this environment variable:

-    $ export PULP_GITHUB_SSH=1
+    $ export PULP_GITHUB_HTTPS=1

 Then go inside the downloaded folder: